• Skip to main content

 1 hour 45 minutes

 Sharing my personal chef secrets for how I do mashed potatoes for clients so they reheat beautifully and stay light and fluffy.
 Twice-Baked Mashed Potatoes (Mashed Potato Casserole) are smooth, creamy, slightly cheesy, garlicky, a little bit tangy and a whole lot delicious.
-The perfect side dish for Beef Braciole!
+The perfect side dish for Beef Braciole or Italian Pot Roast!

 Best of all, they're versatile!
 You can add toppings like bacon and cheese, they can be made two days ahead and baked when you need them or two hours ahead and kept hot in your slow cooker!